juehv/GlucoProxBLE/README.md

 * Verify that "Foreground Services" are good enough to run in background reliably
 * Understand how to decrypt AES encrypted messages
 * Provide a receiver app example for RPi & ESP32
+* Since interpolation is not working well, search for bugs...
 * testing, testing, testing ...

 [//]: # (Note to future me: Look at this --> https://ukbaz.github.io/howto/beacon_scan_cmd_line.html)